 Within Encore you can edit the recordings you have captured if needed.
 Some like to edit the first couple of minutes or last couple of minutes out as they tend to be students entering the room or even students chatting at the end of the session.

 If you would like to edit your recordings below is a help guide to walk you through the editing window in Encore.

-How long are the recordings available for?
+the recordings available for?

 Encore recordings once they have been completed will not be kept on the Encore server for longer than 2 academic years after they have completed, unless you manually download and keep the MP4 files for the recordings and re-upload them to your library.
 As an institution the decision was made to record the session, archive it at the start of the next academic year and delete it at the start of the second academic year.